JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Night-of-the-Living-Dead.md

 ---
 title: Night of the Living Dead
-Theatre: The Island Theater
+theatre: The Island Theater
-Venue: The Island Theater
+venue: The Island Theater
 date: 2023-10-20
 opening_date: 2023-10-20
 closing_date: 2023-10-29